Macauley Jones

-Macauley Jones (born 8 October 1994) is an Australian racing driver who competes in the Repco Supercars Championship, driving a Chevrolet Camaro ZL1 for Brad Jones Racing.
+Macauley Jones (born 8 October 1994) is an Australian racing driver who competes in the Repco Supercars Championship, driving the No. 96 Toyota GR Supra for Brad Jones Racing.

 Son of Brad, nephew of Kim and cousin of Andrew, Jones comes from a family with a large history in Australian motorsport.
 He has continued the family success having won the 2011 South Australian Rotax Light Championship in karting, and having won races in the 2012 and 2013 season of Australian Formula Ford.

 Jones has competed with his father's team in the Dunlop Super2 Series since 2014.
 His Supercars Championship debut came at the 2015 Wilson Security Sandown 500 alongside Dale Wood.